Copyright © 2012 Robert B. Thompson. All Rights Reserved.

 Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-The concept of grace that prevails today in the United States of America is one massive lie.
-It's purpose is to prevent people from entering the Kingdom of God.
+The concept of grace that prevails today in the United States is a massive lie.
+Its purpose is to prevent people from entering the Kingdom of God.

 Since we enter the Kingdom of God by gaining victory over sin and self-will, the teaching that God excuses our conduct through the Lord Jesus Christ will prevent the diligence necessary if we are to press into the Kingdom.
 It is just as simple as that!

 If there is a term used more often in Christian circles than “grace,” I do not know what it is.
 “Grace” has come to mean Divine favor shown to us regardless of our behavior.
 It makes one think of an indulgent grandfather who keeps exclaiming, “Boys will be boys!”
 If I am not mistaken, this impression of God Almighty prevails among American Christians.
 It appears to be common among Muslim believers who, when they drink alcohol and attention is called to their sinning, they respond, “Allah is merciful.”
 In other words, He overlooks our transgression.
 When you stop to think about it, the Muslims have no blood atonement to forgive the guilt of their sins.

 It is not this way with the God of Heaven.
 He forgives our transgressions only because of the blood atonement.
 When we come to Jesus for forgiveness, the blood atonement made on the cross of Calvary removes the guilt of our sins—not the sin itself, but the guilt of the sins.
 The practice and removal of the sin itself are dealt with later.
 Today, the spiritual fulfillment of the Jewish Day of Atonement has commenced, in which the practice of sin is dealt with, and will continue until the end of the final judgment of people.